The Fatal Love-Spot

 which was falling to the ground.

-and she couldn't help to feel
+and she couldn't help but feel

 in her heart the piercing passion